Suzy Cortez Flaunts Her Famous ‘BumBum’ In Booty-Eating Shorts

 “Your buttocks are more beautiful, swollen and succulent than a panettone,” another Instagrammer exclaimed with a set of flames.

 “Sweeet eyes.
-You exude love in every single photo love you,” a fourth chimed in.
+You exude love in every single photo love you,” a fourth admirer chimed in.